harness/developer-hub/docs/first-gen/continuous-delivery/google-cloud/trigger-google-cloud-builds.md

 ### Step 2: Add Google Cloud Build Step

-You can add the Google Cloud Build step to any Workflow type and Workflow section.1.
-In your Harness Workflow, in any section, click **Add Step**.
+You can add the Google Cloud Build step to any Workflow type and Workflow section.

+1. In your Harness Workflow, in any section, click **Add Step**.
 2. Select **Google Cloud Build**, and click **Next**.
 3. In **Google Cloud Provider**, select the Harness Google Cloud Provider you set up earlier.
 See [Add Google Cloud Platform Cloud Provider](https://docs.harness.io/article/6x52zvqsta-add-google-cloud-platform-cloud-provider).You can turn this setting into a deployment runtime parameter by clicking the template button **[T]**.
 This will create a [Workflow variable](https://docs.harness.io/article/766iheu1bk-add-workflow-variables-new-template) for the setting.
 When you deploy this Workflow, you can enter the option for the setting.
 4. Complete the step using the following settings.